AndresUribe1234/Habits-back/README.md

 The app has the following features:

-### Habit Tracking

-Users can create habits and track their progress over time.
+- Habit tracking: Users can create habits and track their progress over time.

-### Insights

-The app provides insights on users' habits, such as streaks, success rates, and most common habits.
+- Insights: The app provides insights on users' habits, such as streaks, success rates, and most common habits.

-### Motivation

-The app displays users' progress in a way that helps them stay motivated and continue developing their habits.
+- Motivation: The app displays users' progress in a way that helps them stay motivated and continue developing their habits.

-### User Accounts

-Users can create accounts and save their habits and progress.
+- User accounts: Users can create accounts and save their habits and progress.

 ## Installation